pqina/filepond-plugin-file-validate-type/README.md

 The File Type Validation plugin handles blocking of files that are of the wrong type.
 When creating a FilePond instance based on a input type file, this plugin will automatically interpret the `accept` attribute value.

+If you're having trouble setting the correct mime type, use [this codepend demo](https://codepen.io/rikschennink/pen/NzRvbj) to view the mime type detected by different brosers.

 [Demo](https://pqina.github.io/filepond-plugin-file-validate-type/)